storybuilder-org/StoryBuilder-Manual/docs/Defining_Problems.md

 In StoryBuilder the Problem form is the key to creating an outline.
 You want to motivate your audience to keep reading or viewing your story, and Problems create suspense and tension through uncertain outcomes.  <br/>

 StoryBuilder’s Problem form is based on three  elements: Goal, Motivation, and Conflict, and is based on the book GMC: Goal, Motivation, and Conflict by Debra Dixon.
-The goal is what your character wants, the motivation is why they want it, and the conflict is what they’ll have to overcome to achieve the goal. <br/>
+The goal is what your character wants, the motivation is why they want it, and the conflict is what they’ll have to overcome to achieve the goal.
+Both your Protagonist and your Antagonist have their goals and motivations, and generally they are each other’s conflicts. <br/>
 What makes GMC interesting is that it deals with the intersection of character and plot.
-The literature of the craft of writing often discusses the need for strong characters, and of the need for good plots.
+The literature of the craft of writing often discusses the need for strong characters and of the need for good plots.
 GMC ties them together.
 Plot is the character's attempt to overcome the opposition and achieve the goal.
 The Problem form links to the problem’s protagonist and antagonist, which you must have defined as Character story elements.
 This leads you further down the wormhole towards fully developing your outline. <br/>
 The Problem form’s tie to Character forms supports various approaches to story creation.
 You may start from an idea, concept or situation, and think of your problems more in terms of the events that must unfold (plot-oriented), or you may start from the conception of a character, and find that character’s problem.
 Your story needs both a plot and characters, and centering on your outline’s Problems can give you both. <br/>
 Problems server a variety of roles in a story: <br/>
 Story Problem <br/>